 Those big blades on your ceiling fan are great at moving air, but when they’re idle they’re big dust magnets — dust settles on the top surfaces where you can’t see it.

 Out of sight maybe, but not out of mind.
 Here’s an easy way to clean them: Take an old pillowcase and gently cover a blade.
 Pull it back slowly to remove the dust.
-The dust stays inside the pillowcase, which prevents dust from flying all over.
+The dust stays inside the pillowcase, instead of all over the floor, the furniture, your hair (ugh!).